jamesplease/redux-resource/CONTRIBUTING.md

 directory.

 Find the library you're interested in updating, and make changes as you see fit.
 As you work, and/or when you're done, run `npm test` to lint your changes, and to run the unit tests.

-If you can't get the tests to pass, or you can't finish the feature, don't sweat it.

 :ok_hand: Once you're done, go ahead and open a Pull Request!